dictadata/pdf-data-parser/README.md

 ## Notes

+---

-* Only supports PDF files with simple tabular format.
+* Only supports PDF files containing table-like layouts.
 Does not support reading PDF forms.
+* Tables that span multiple pages are supported.
+Though, proper parsing of individual cells crossing page boundaries is not supported, currently.
+The cell will be split into multiple rows.
+The second row may not contain the proper number of cells, i.e. missing values are not supported.
-* Does not support cells that cross page boundaries.
+* Does not support embedded hyperlinks.
+The link information is not provided type pdf.js API.
+* Does not support identification of titles, headings, column headers or any formatting information for a cell.
+This style information is not provided type pdf.js API.
+* Vertical spanning cells are parsed with first row where the cell is encountered.
+Subsequent rows will not contain the cell and have one less cell.
+Currently, vertical spanning cells must be at the end of the row otherwise the ordinal position of cells in the following rows may be incorrect, i.e. missing values are not supported.